 3. RAMIREZ LIQUOR

 For those who don't want to deal with Valentine's Day crowds, but would like to enjoy a nightcap, there's Ramirez Liquor.
-This massive Boyle Heights shop is filled with beverage choices, including an ample selection of whiskey ranging from big brands to small batch operations and covering any budget.
+This massive Boyle Heights shop is filled with beverage choices, including an ample selection of whiskey ranging from big brands to small batch operations for any budget.